alban12/automl-pyspark/README.md

 This will ensure that all dependencies are installed on all workers.

 Once, the cluster is running.
-You will need to connect to it through `ssh` and you can then clone this repository.
+You will need to connect to it through `ssh`.
+Once you are connected to the master node, you can clone the project and follow the steps provided in the installation part (i.e. installing dependencies with `poetry install`)

 ## Usage